-I will tell you why, because by accepting and embracing the feelings I do not get stuck in an old traumatic moment nor holding on to old patterns of beliefs/fears, on the contrary by allowing myself to feel the discomfort, pain, and all that comes with it, I allow myself to get rid of it, to release, to breathe again, to heal.
+I will tell you why, because by accepting and embracing the feelings I do not get stuck in an old traumatic moment nor holding onto old patterns of beliefs and fears, on the contrary by allowing myself to feel the discomfort, pain and all that comes with it, I allow myself to get rid of them, to release, to breathe again, to heal.

 When one simply denies your body’s way of talking, one is simply putting off feelings which will come back intensified.
 Your body/your soul knows better than anyone how to heal itself.
 People go through life afraid of feeling pain, seeing pain as something which is to be feared, hated, avoided.
 Pain is not the problem, the problem is our misconception of what it is and what it does.

 Pain is your body’s way of making you are aware that something inside of you needs your attention, needs your love.
 It helps you to look in deep and helps you resolve that which you don’t want to face.

 Pain helps you vomit all the trauma, the misguided ideas or ways of looking at things.
 Until one is willing to vomit all the trauma out of your system, avoiding is simply giving it a place in your life, allowing room for trauma to grow and to cripple you.